 Another method is to use antifreeze, which kills the fungus and stops decay growth.
 It’s suitable for later stages.
 The last approach is to use copper compounds and requires the removal of damaged sections.
 The affected sections soak in a copper compound mixture to get rid of the rot.

 Next Steps for Preventing Rot

 Prevention starts with daily inspections.
 You don’t need to do them once a day, but consistent checks for plumbing problems or problematic roofing areas can help fight future issues.
-Additionally, you could contact an Atlanta carpentry repair service to find dry rot and learn the best prevention solutions.
+Additionally, you could contact a carpenter in Cumming, GA service to find dry rot and learn the best prevention solutions.

 Here’s what you need to do often:

 - Check your ventilation system once a month

 - Use gutters for better draining

 Check in with your local carpentry servicer to learn everything you should know about what dry rot is and prevention tips.
 These small actions will help significantly.